Lane is Available

 Import Requirements for Colombia

-The importer must submit an Import Declaration (Declaración de Importación) to the National Directorate of Taxes and Customs (DIAN).
-This includes a range of details, such as the value of the goods, customs duties, VAT, and other fees paid.
-The declaration can be made up to 15 days before the shipment’s arrival or within two months of its arrival.
+Once registered, the importer must submit an Import Declaration to the National Directorate of Taxes and Customs (DIAN).
+This declaration, known as the Declaración de Importación, must include critical details such as the value of the goods, the applicable customs duties, VAT, and any other relevant fees.
+Notably, the declaration can be filed up to 15 days before the arrival of the shipment, or within two months after its arrival, depending on the specific circumstances.

 Tariffs and Taxes